 In 1950, ground was broken for six new classrooms, to be built at the north end of the school, and a new convent, to be built on the corner of Charbeneau and Crocker Blvd.
 Both structures were completed in 1951.
 Shortly after these additions were completed, another unit was erected at the south end of the School which provided six more class rooms, an office and a large assembly room.
 In September of the same year, St. Louis High School was added to the elementary program, beginning with the ninth grade and adding another level every year.
 In 1954 all 12 levels were up and running.

-Father Joseph F. Ryder arrived on the steps of St. Louis Parish in 1966 from his position as founder of St. Alexander, Farmington.
-Fr.
-Ryder was quick to his work, as surging parish activities and administrative responsibilities, instituted by Vatican II changes, increased his staff and space needs.
+Father Joseph F. Ryder came to us in 1966.
 Late in 1966, renovation of the rectory began, which added two more offices and a reception room to the first floor, as well as, increasing second floor accommodations.

 It was decided March 23, 1968 by the School Board that the High School would be phased out beginning with the ninth grade, commencing with the 1969 - 1970 fall semester.
 On April 27, 1969, Parish Council decided to close St. Louis High School at the end of the next school year.

-In 1973 the convent was deemed to large for use and was leased out for other purposes.
+In 1973 the convent was leased out for other purposes.
 The small house on Ormsby, across from the School, which was once used as the rectory, a home economics center and as the home for the janitor and then the housekeeper, was renovated to accommodate the sisters.
 The new convent was completed in the spring of 1974.